bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/eudemus.md

 * Many authors refer to Eudemus as the 'pious Eudemus' due to his belief in the 'contemplation of God'.
 * This however may be due to editing by a later Christian who would have seen that clearly Eudemus meant 'contemplation of God' rather than what is much more likely what he wrote 'contemplation of Mind' and "corrected" the text accordingly!

-Born about 350BC, Rhodes, Greece.
+Born about 350 BC, Rhodes, Greece.
 Died about 290 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Eudemus/)